michellealzola/CMP3020_Assignment01_Group03/PartB/average.md

 ```

 ## 3. Write a Backus-Naur Form (BNF) grammar to describe the syntax of the problem statement.
-Construct a parse tree based on the BNF grammar to visualize the syntactic structure of the problem.

 ### Grammar Rules For our Program

 ```